Contemporary Guitarist - Performer - Composer - Recording Artist - Educator

 Ratko started a new quartet with the legendary bass player and composer Miroslav Vitous.
 He released a quartet recording, Crossing The Border, in New York City with John Patitucci, Al Foster and Stan Mitrovic, with all original compisitions of all members of the quartet.
 He released a record, Continental Talk, with John Patitucci, Steve Gadd, Randy Brecker and Stan Mitrovic.
 Ratko's latest release is a record with Simone Zanchini, Adam Nussbaum and Martin Gjakonovski called The Way We Talk.

 "Now and Then" is Ratko's latest CD with his favourite musicians: Miroslav Vitous, John Patitucci, Reggie Workman, Al Foster, Randy Brecker and others.

-A new CD of the ZZ Quartet, "Beyond The Lines", on In+Out Records will be out in May 2013.
+The CD of the ZZ Quartet, "Beyond The Lines", on In+Out Records was released in May 2013.